 - People who prefer a pillow top feel

-- Folks who are looking for a more budget-friendly mattress
+- Folks who are looking for a cheap mattress option

 Brooklyn Bedding Aurora Luxe vs Brooklyn Signature Hybrid Mattress Video Comparison

 Get up close and personal with the Brooklyn Bedding Aurora Luxe and Brooklyn Signature Hybrid in our in-depth video review!
 Our reviewer, Angela, will detail the construction of these beds and share how she felt while sleeping in every position on each mattress.

 Similarities Between The Brooklyn Bedding Aurora Luxe And Brooklyn Signature Hybrid Mattress?

 The Aurora Luxe and the Brooklyn Signature Hybrid are both made by the same company, so they have several things in common.

 - Both beds are sold by a reputable company that’s known for its excellent customer support.